osobolev/jdby/README.md

   return maybeRow("select id, name from users where id = :userId");
 }
 ```
+- `firstRow` is similar to `maybeRow` but returns the first row even when more than one row exists.
-- `exactlyOneRow` throws exception if there are no rows or more than one row:
+- `exactlyOneRow` throws an exception if there are no rows or more than one row:
 ```java
 default UserRow loadUser(int userId) {
     return exactlyOneRow("select id, name from users where id = :userId");